Arunachal Pradesh: Economy

+A significant portion of India's unexplored hydroelectric capacity is attributed to Arunachal Pradesh.
+In 2008, the Arunachal Pradesh government entered into several memoranda of understanding with multiple companies, outlining around 42 hydroelectric projects intended to generate over 27,000 MW of electricity.
+Construction of the Upper Siang Hydroelectric Project, which is expected to generate between 10,000 and 12,000 MW, began in April 2009.

 Transport

 Air

-Itanagar Airport, a Greenfield project serving Itanagar is being constructed at Holongi at a cost of ₹6.5 billion.
-Alliance Air operates the only scheduled flights to the state flying from Kolkata via Guwahati to Pasighat Airport.
+Itanagar Airport, a greenfield project serving Itanagar, was constructed at Holongi at a cost of ₹6.5 billion.
+In 2022, IndiGo began direct flights to Itanagar from Mumbai and Kolkata.
+Alliance Air operates flights to the state flying from Kolkata via Guwahati to Pasighat Airport.
 This route commenced in May 2018 under the Government's Regional Connectivity Scheme UDAN following the completion of a passenger terminal at Pasighat Airport in 2017.
 State-owned Daporijo Airport, Ziro Airport, Along Airport, and Tezu Airport are small and not in operation, but the government has proposed to develop them.
 Before the state was connected by roads, these airstrips were used to distribute food.

 Roads

 The main highway of Arunachal Pradesh is the Trans-Arunachal Highway, National Highway 13 (1293 km; formerly NH-229 and NH-52).
 It originates in Tawang and spans most of the width of Arunachal Pradesh, then crosses south into Assam and ends at Wakro.
 The project was announced by then Prime Minister Manmohan Singh in 2008 for completion by 2015–16, but only became operational in 2018.

 NH-15 through Assam follows the southern border of Arunachal Pradesh.
 Access to central Arunachal Pradesh has been facilitated by the Bogibeel Bridge, an earthquake-resistant rail and road bridge over the Brahmaputra River in Assam, opened for public use on 25 December 2018 by Prime Minister Narendra Modi.
 A spur highway numbered NH-415 services Itanagar.

 State-owned Arunachal Pradesh State Transport Services (APSTS) runs daily bus service from Itanagar to most district headquarters including Tezpur, Guwahati in Assam, Shillong in Meghalaya, and Dimapur in Nagaland.

 As of 2007, every village is connected by road, thanks to funding provided by the central government.
 Every small town has its own bus station with daily bus service.
 Connections to Assam have increased commerce.

 In 2014, two additional east–west highways were proposed: an Industrial Corridor Highway in the lower foothills, and a Frontier Highway along the McMahon Line.
 The proposed alignment of the Frontier Highway has been published.